GeoArchive/json-javascript-fast-search/README.md

 Where `"` is the same as your delimiter

 # version history
-v2025-08 fixed bugs and improved regex search and added option seachIgnore\
+v1.0.9 changed versioning, default idPosLast:before is better, improved debugging v1.0.8 fixed bugs and improved regex search and added option seachIgnore\
-v2025-07 fixed bugs and improved search\
+v1.0.7 fixed bugs and improved search\
-v2025-06 first commit
+v1.0.6 first commit

 # I give to you, you..
 The GeoArchive project contains quite a bit of FOSS software, so I think it's only fair to give something back every now and then and you might have the need fot this tool also, so here it is!